garrandall/popular-music-data/tracks/trumpets-jason-derulo.md

 I hear symphonies in my head
 (I hear symphonies in my head)
-I wrote this song (I wrote this song) just looking at you Ooh, oh (Just looking at you girl)
+I wrote this song (I wrote this song) just looking at you Oh, oh (Just looking at you girl)
 Yeah the drums they swing low
 And the trumpets they go

 (A capella on 'em)
-There you go, oh-ooh, yeah
+There you go, oh-oh, yeah
 Come on, come on, come on
 There you go